-- 9. Shortly after the mutual evaluation visit of Trinidad and Tobago in June 2005, the Anti-Terrorism Act, 2005 (ATA) was passed on September 13, 2005.
+- 10. Shortly after the mutual evaluation visit of Trinidad and Tobago in June 2005, the Anti-Terrorism Act, 2005 (ATA) was passed on September 13, 2005.
 In an effort to address some of the major recommended actions made by the examiners, the authorities in Trinidad and Tobago enacted on October 9, 2009 the Proceeds of Crime (Amendment) Act, 2009 (POCAA), the Financial Intelligence Unit of Trinidad and Tobago Act, 2009 (FIUTTA) and the Financial Obligations Regulations, 2009 (FOR).
-Additionally, the Anti-Terrorism (Amendment) Act, 2010 (ATAA) was enacted on January 21, 2010. - 10.
-Since the Third Follow-Up Report on Trinidad and Tobago, the authorities have enacted the Financial Intelligence Unit of Trinidad and Tobago (Amendment) Act on February 8, 2011, the Financial Intelligence Unit of Trinidad and Tobago Regulations, 2011 (FIUTTR) on February 10, 2011 and the Financial Obligations (Financing of Terrorism) Regulations, 2011 (FOFTR). - 11.
-The FIUTTR was enacted to provide specific provisions for the functions of the FIU in particular the collection of financial intelligence and information, the receiving of suspicious transaction/activity reports, the storage of financial intelligence and information, information analysis, feedback and dissemination, periodic reports, supervisory authority and compliance program.
-The FOFTR was enacted to extend the requirements of the FOR on financial institutions and listed businesses to include the financing of terrorism.
-Other legislative measures are also being prepared i.e. the Credit Union Bill or are due for debate in Parliament i.e. the Securities Bill.
+Additionally, the Anti-Terrorism (Amendment) Act, 2010 (ATAA) was enacted on January 21, 2010. - 11.
+Following the Third Follow-Up Report on Trinidad and Tobago, the authorities enacted the Financial Intelligence Unit of Trinidad and Tobago (Amendment) Act No 3 of 2011 on February 8, 2011, the Financial Intelligence Unit of Trinidad and Tobago Regulations, 2011 (FIUTTR) on February 10, 2011 and the Financial Obligations (Financing of Terrorism) Regulations, 2011 (FOFTR).
+Legislative enactment continued with the passage in May 2011 of the Financial Intelligence Unit of Trinidad and Tobago (Amendment) Act No 8 of 2011(FIUTTAA 2011) and in June 2011, the Anti-Terrorism (Amendment) Act 2011 (ATAA 2011) and the Trafficking in Persons Act (TPA). - 12.
+Other legislative measures continue to be prepared i.e. the Credit Union Bill or are due for debate in Parliament i.e. the Securities Bill.
 The authorities have been reviewing the organizational structure and staffing needs of certain law enforcement agencies.
-Statistics have been presented demonstrating the continuing implementation of the suspicious transaction reporting system. - 12.
-The following report presents an analysis of the measures implemented since the Third Follow-Up Report in relation to the relevant outstanding being under review by the authorities.
-With regard to implementation, the following table incorporates the most recent statistics on the number of suspicious activity reports (SARs) submitted to the Financial Intelligence Unit (FIU) since the enactment of the FIUTTA in October 2009.
+Statistics have been presented demonstrating the continuing implementation of the suspicious transaction reporting system and functioning of certain law enforcement authorities.